Matamoras, Ohio

-Matamoras is a village in Washington County, Ohio, United States, along the Ohio River.
-It is also commonly known as New Matamoras.
-The population was 896 at the 2010 census.
+Matamoras, also known as New Matamoras, is a village in Washington County, Ohio, United States, along the Ohio River.
+The population was 702 at the 2020 census.
+It is part of the Marietta micropolitan area.

 History

 The Matamoras vicinity was first settled in 1797 by James Riggs and his sons-in-law, Martin and Anthony Sheets, along with their families.
 Riggs and his family cleared the land and built three cabins in the area.
 Many of the first settlers were Revolutionary War veterans.

 Matamoras, named for the Battle of Matamoros in the Mexican–American War, was platted in 1846 by Stinson Burris and Henry Sheets.
 In 1861, Matamoras was incorporated and received its first post office that year.
 The U.S. Post Office changed the town's name to New Matamoras to avoid confusion with Metamora in Fulton County.

 Once a boom town for shipping, Matamoras has been supported economically by farming and oil.

 Geography

 Matamoras is an Ohio River town, approximately 20 miles east of Marietta; directly across the Ohio River from Friendly, West Virginia.
 Matamoras is south of Wayne National Forest.
-The town's longitude and latitude are: (39.522451, -81.065084).

 According to the United States Census Bureau, the village has a total area of 0.39 sqmi, of which 0.35 sqmi is land and 0.04 sqmi is water.